Researchers, healthcare experts working to develop COVD-19 vaccine as death toll surges

 That is around the same time infectious disease expert Dr. Anthony Fauci anticipates a second wave of the outbreak to hit the U.S.

-While that may be cause for concern, Faucil said that he believes by then, we will be better prepared.
+While that may be cause for concern, Fauci said that he believes by then, we will be better prepared.

 “I don’t think at all that it will be as bad,” he explained.
 “We’d have better equipment, we’d be able to deal with it better.
 We have a number of drugs that are in clinical trial and we’re pushing hard on the vaccine.”